HeyItsRiddhi/CS109Site/index.md

 Our hopes would be that the increase in performance from being able to classify Hispanics will offset the unclear losses/gains in performance on other ethnicities.

 #### Abstaining from prediction
 Thanks to the nature of our multinomial regression making classifications based on likelihood scores, we can tell in a way how “certain” our prediction is.
 Because we do not need to use every single data point in Florida to build our model, we can abstain from predicting ethnicity on the names that we are unsure about.
+This allows our predictions to have high precision, though low recall.

 In our final classification model, we abstained from predicting when the negative log of the likelihood was below -.75 .
 What this translated to was that we only predicted around 40% of the time on the Voter Records.
 This was enough to give us a substantial training set for our Voter Turnout prediction model below.